mehmetalici/autonomous-navigation/README.md

 4. Now, launch the world:

-    1. First unzip grey wall model that we use to border our world to ~/.gazebo/models:
+    1. Unzip the grey wall model that we use to border our world to ~/.gazebo/models:
     ```
     roscd autonomous_navigation
     unzip grey_wall.zip ~/.gazebo/models -r
     ```
-    2. Now, launch the world with objects by,
+    2. Launch the world with objects by,
     ```
     roslaunch autonomous_navigation gazebo_object.launch
     ```